 It can be overwhelming to face the aftermath of a truck accident.
 You could be dealing with injuries that change the rest of your life or the unimaginable loss of a loved one.
 Financial compensation cannot fix these losses, but it can provide you with the means and the time you need to recover.

-At Murphy Law Firm, our legal team have helped individuals and families navigate these claims for more than 30 years.
-We listen to your situation carefully and guide you through your options for financial recovery.
 A claim can recover losses like the cost of your medical bills, the long-term income you have lost, the costs of physical therapy, and the emotional trauma of the accident and your injury.
 Our skilled personal injury lawyer team help you get the justice you deserve.
 Contact us today to discuss your case.

 The harm caused by a commercial truck accident can be immense.
 Because of the size, weight, and speed of these vehicles, they often cause multi-car pileups, causing catastrophic injuries and deaths.
-There were, sadly, three fatal crashes in New Orleans and Orleans Parish in 2024 that involved commercial vehicles.
-These three crashes resulted in 61 fatalities.
-These 61 fatalities from commercial vehicle crashes were responsible for all of the parish’s fatalities that year.
+There were, sadly, two fatal crashes in New Orleans and Orleans Parish in 2024 that involved commercial vehicles.
+There were 164 suspected injury accidents involving commercial vehicles.
+Truck accidents can lead to serious injuries, including lifelong disabilities.

 In 2023, most commercial vehicle crashes occurred on state roads, but more fatal crashes happened on the interstate than on state roads.
 I-10 and I-610 are the primary interstates in New Orleans.
+When you are involved in an accident with a commercial truck, it can affect the rest of your life.
+Filing a claim can help you financially recover and deal with some of these consequences.

 Truck accidents result in insurance claims like other accidents.
 However, these claims can get more complicated than other accidents for numerous reasons.
 One of these reasons is that many different parties could be partially or fully responsible for the accident.